NADOOIT/NADOO-IT/app/nadooit_website/feature_explination.md

 - A model that stores the session data
 - A model that stores the section data
 - A model that stores the section_order data
+- Create a way for visitors to ask questions.
+That way the website can be improved by the visitors.

 ## Current Todo